-Depending on the iPhone generation and how you use the device, average battery life on a single charge may widely vary.
-Heavy iPhone 5 users, for example, might find it difficult not having to charge up every night.
+Depending on the iPhone generation and how you are treating your device, the average battery life after a single charge may vary widely.

-The tips below are helpful for minimizing iPhone battery drain on a daily basis while conserving normal iPhone experience and operation as much as possible.
-The article will help you optimize and extend iPhone battery life and most of the tips are also valid for other iOS devices such as the iPad, iPad Mini and iPod Touch.
+The tips below will help to minimize iPhone battery drain on a daily basis while preserving the most of its operatonal capabilities.
+It contains tips on how to optimize and save battery on iPhone; most of them also apply to other iOS devices such as the iPad, iPad Mini and iPod Touch.

 Tips to minimize iPhone battery drain

 Optimizing iPhone settings is key to minimizing battery drain.
 Here are the steps which will immediately help to extend the daily life of your iPhone battery.

 Reduce screen brightness or enable Auto-Brightness.
 The backlight used to illuminate your device’s screen consumes plenty of energy.
 You can minimize the power used by the backlight by navigating to Settings > Display & Brightness and dimming the screen’s brightness.

 With iOS 13 you can use Dark mode, which can also save your battery power.
 Go to Settings > Display & Brightness > select Dark Mode.

 If you’d rather not dim the brightness of your iPhone and don’t want to use Dark mode, you can alternatively turn on “Auto-brightness”.
 This will optimize the battery energy used by the backlight by adjusting its brightness based on the current ambient lighting.
 To enable “Auto-brightness” mode go to Settings > Accessibility > Display & Text Size, scroll down, then find the “Auto-Brightness” setting and turn it on by tapping the button.